St. Paul’s Cathedral – The Best View in London

 And here’s what it looks like from the other side of the bridge.

-Entrance to St. Paul’s Cathedral is £18.00 which is pretty steep by church entry standards, but it does include a multi-media guide or a guided tour if you want to go in a group.
+Entrance to St. Paul’s Cathedral is £17.00 which is pretty steep by church entry standards, but it does include a multi-media guide or a guided tour if you want to go in a group.
+You can buy tickets online here.
 No photography of any kind is allowed inside so you’ll have to put up with a thousand words instead – just kidding!
 Here’s the floor plan which follows the traditional cross shape of most cathedrals.
 The immense dome rises exactly from the nave where the transepts flank it on each side.

 This tomb of Lord Nelson’s was originally meant for Cardinal Wolsey who died way back in 1530, but never used as he died in disgrace, stripped of his many offices at the urgings of Anne Boleyn.